near/near-api-js/MIGRATION.md

 # Migrating from @near-js to near-api-js

+This guide will help you migrate your project from using the deprecated `@near-js/*` packages

 ## Package Imports
 The `near-api-js v7` package now exposes for most functions from `@near-js/*` packages.
 Minimal code was changed as part of this migration, so if you are using `near-api-js v6`, once changing